 As teen girls hit puberty and adolescence, many will struggle with the associated changes in their body.
-That can lead to additional struggles with their body image, compounded in no small part by mean girls and unhelpful messages from Instagram and popular media.
-But parents and particularly fathers can help teen girls get through this tough time and promote a positive body image.
+Those struggles can lead to additional struggles with their body image, compounded in no small part by mean girls and unhelpful messages from Instagram and other social and popular media.
+But parents — and particularly fathers — can help teen girls get through this tough time and promote a positive body image.

 - Talk to your daughter about her intelligence, wit, interests, kindness, compassion, warmth.
 Not her body.

 - Avoid talking about your own body in a derogatory way.
-Do not express a desire to lose weight in front of them or talk about the diet you are on.
+Do not express a desire to lose weight in front of her or talk about the diet you are on.

 - Talk about food as nutritious fuel.
 Not as calorie or fat content.